spoorn/poeblix/README.md

 1. Using the Lock file to build a wheel file with pinned dependencies
 2. Support for data_files (like with setup.py) such as jupyter extensions or font files
+3. Validating a wheel file is consistent with dependencies specified in pyproject.toml/poetry.lock
+4. Validating a docker container's `pip freeze` contains dependencies as specified in pyproject.toml/poetry.lock

 These are not supported in Poetry due to debate in the community: https://github.com/python-poetry/poetry/issues/890, https://github.com/python-poetry/poetry/issues/4013, https://github.com/python-poetry/poetry/issues/2778